 Surfaces on the BIZON contact and the printed circuit board

 BIZON contacts can be bare or tinned.
 The tinning serves only as tarnish protection and must not be thicker than 1.2 µm.
-It is therefore only used for cosmetic purposes (black copper parts do not look good).
+It is therefore only used for cosmetic purposes (brown copper parts do not look good).
 Other surfaces such as gold plating or silver plating are technically not necessary and rather unfavourable.
 A cold welding between contact and copper sleeve should be achieved.

 Printed circuit boards can be HAL (hot air levelling), electroplated or chemically tinned.
 Or only organically passivated (OSP).